LWL220184016/nanoVLM_From_Huggingface/README.md

 Dependencies:
 - `torch` <3
 - `numpy` <3
-- `torchvision` for the image processors
+- `torchvision` for the audio processors
-- `pillow` for image loading
+- `pillow` for audio loading
 - `datasets` for the training datasets
 - `huggingface-hub` & `transformers` to load the pretrained backbones
 - `wandb` for logging